arvigeus/AZ-204/Learning Path/Cache for Redis.md

 ##### Adding an expiration time to values

 Caching is important because it allows us to store commonly used values in memory.
 However, we also need a way to expire values when they're stale.
-In Redis this is done by applying a time to live (TTL) to a key.
+In Redis expiring values is done by applying a time to live (TTL) to a key.

 When the TTL elapses, the key is automatically deleted, exactly as if the DEL command were issued.
 Here are some notes on TTL expirations.